threader/zyxel-p8702n-bcm63xx/readme.txt

 in a special mode, i'll get the techincal details later, but it involves holding the 'reset' button untill a light blinks red, set a static ip via ethernet cable to i believe 192.160.1.x and connect to 192.168.1.1.
 This should be in the linked documentation above.

+To force flash firmware:
+from zyxel-p8702n-bcm63xx/doc/bcm963xx_bootloader_appnote.pdf :
+"
+1. Press and hold the reset button until the “DSL” LED goes on.
+It will take about 8 seconds.
+2. Configure a PC Ethernet connection with a static IP address on subnet 192.168.1.x.
+3. Open a Web browser to IP address 192.168.1.1.
+The following screen will appear.
+"
+To flash  a non locked Telenor firmwre, select zyxel-p8702n-bcm63xx/firmware/p8702/100AAJX14D0.bin

 ---

 Unlock Bootloader: